-- ➤ Dot matrix printers use small electromagnetically activated pins in the print head, and an inked ribbon, to produce images by impact. - ➤ The pin sizes range from 9-24. - ➤ The printhead hits the ink ribbon with one of its many pins causing it to form a letter number or character. - ➤ With the pins hitting the ribbon this printer becomes quite loud. - These printers are slow and noisy, and are not commonly used for personal computers anymore (but they can print multi-layer forms, which neither ink jet nor laser printers can).

-- ➤ The ppm (page per minute ranges from 1 to 3 but in new changes in technology its is becoming more and more used in offices today and also can print 3 6 ppm plus it is much more quiter.
-T - > The drawback in most dot matrix printers is the on-roll paper which has a track which feeds it through the printer. - Also in most new dot matrix printers there is a paper feed which allows most forms of paper.
+- > Dot matrix printers use small electromagnetically activated pins in the print head, and an inked ribbon, to produce images by impact. - The pin sizes range from 9-24. - > The printhead hits the ink ribbon with one of its many pins causing it to form a letter number or character. - With the pins hitting the ribbon this printer becomes quite loud. - These printers are slow and noisy, and are not commonly used for personal computers anymory (but they can print multi-layer forms, which neither ink jet nor laser printers can). - ➤ The ppm (page per minute ranges from 1 to 3 but in new changes in technology its is becoming more and more used in offices today and also can print 3 6 ppm plus it is much more quiter.
+T - The drawback in most dot matrix printers is the on-roll paper which has a track which feeds it through the printer.